 Annual Stanford Neurology Resident Retreat

 The Stanford Neurology Resident Retreat is a time honored annual tradition.
 During this time, our fellows and attendings cover all inpatient services and we take the Friday and Saturday off to go and spend some quality time with each other, renting a house somewhere around Stanford.
-The retreat is planned by residents and the location changes every year.
+The retreat is fully funded by the department.
+It is planned by residents and the location changes every year.
 In past years, we have gone wine tasting in Sonoma, apple picking in Watsonville, made smores over a fire on the beach in Santa Cruz and worked on building up our sea legs riding around a chartered boat in Half Moon Bay.
 It's a great chance to meet incoming junior residents and spend some time all together outside the hospital.